It’s been years since the last theatrical Batman spoof movie came

 version of Bane looks just like the comics, but with a voice and personality

 that’s clearly based off Tom Hardy’s portrayal from “The Dark Knight Rises”.
-Thank goodness this film remembered to include

 Mr. Freeze, but I do wish he had a bigger role rather than some walk-by cameos

 in the background.
-Still I’m glad to see my favorite Batman villain was present
+Still, I’m glad to see my favorite Batman villain was present

 in some form.
 The Riddler in this movie is voiced by Conan O’Brien, but the